In-medium effects in $\phi$ meson production in heavy-ion collisions from subthreshold to relativistic energies: Strange particle ratios

 We study furthermore the $\phi/\Xi^-$ ratio.
-At low energies the $\Xi$ is produced in the PHSD through the elementary reactions $\Lambda+\bar{K}\rightarrow \Xi+\pi$ and $\Sigma+\bar{K}\rightarrow \Xi+\pi$ with cross sections calculated within the model of Refs. \cite{Chen:2003nm,Li:2002yd}.
-The same cross sections are applied to $\Sigma^*+\bar{K}\rightarrow \Xi+\pi$, $\Sigma+\bar{K}^*\rightarrow \Xi+\pi$ and $\Sigma^*+\bar{K}^*\rightarrow \Xi+\pi$ with the threshold energy shifted.
-The inverse reactions are implemented by detailed balance.
-At high energies the $\Xi^-$'s are produced via string fragmentation.
 Fig.~\ref{ratio2} shows the $\phi/\Xi^-$ ratio as a function of the collision energy with (solid blue line) and without (dashed red line) in-medium effects for (anti-)kaons.
 The collisional broadening of the $\phi$ meson widths is included in both cases.
 Since the $\phi$ production depends little on the in-medium effects of (anti-)kaons, this ratio is insensitive to the (anti-)kaon properties.
 The ratio is largest at HADES energies and decreases rapidly with increasing collision energy.
 After a minimum it slowly increases as shown in the figure.
 Our calculations are consistent with the experimental data~\cite{STAR:2021hyx}.